nerves-networking/vintage_net/README.md

 `type`       | `VintageNet.Technology.Ethernet`, etc. | The type of the interface `state`      | `:configured`, `:configuring`, etc. | The state of the interface from `VintageNet`'s point of view.
-`connection` | `:disconnected`, `:lan`, `:internet` | This provides a determination of the Internet connection status `ipv4`       | IPv4 parameters  | This is a map of IPv4 parameters on the interface.
-This includes IP address, subnet, gateway, etc.
+`connection` | `:disconnected`, `:lan`, `:internet` | This provides a determination of the Internet connection status `lower_up`   | `true` or `false` | This indicates whether the physical layer is "up".
+E.g., a cable is connected or WiFi associated
+`ipv4`       | IPv4 parameters  | This is a map of IPv4 parameters on the interface.
+This includes IP address, subnet, gateway, etc. NOT IMPLEMENTED YET

 Specific types of interfaces provide more parameters.